course-files/ServingMLModels/app_server_reverse_proxy_server_setup.md

 The command does the following 2 tasks:

 1. Creates a new private key → **certs/selfsigned.key**
-This is secret.
-YOU SHOULD NOT SHARE IT PUBLICLY.
+This is secret. **YOU SHOULD NOT SHARE IT PUBLICLY.**
-Nginx uses it to prove it is the server.
+Nginx uses it to prove that it is the server.

 2. Creates a new public certificate → **certs/selfsigned.crt**
 This is the self-signed certificate.